study-ORCATech-cloud/.github/profile/README.md

 # ORCA Tech Study

-(**ORCA Tech**)[https://github.com/ORCATech-cloud] is a professional education and technology services organization.<br>
+[**ORCA Tech**](https://github.com/ORCATech-cloud) is a professional education and technology services organization.<br>
 Within it, the **ORCA Tech Study** initiative offers completely **free** cloud-native labs and learning materials to individuals with **zero prior tech experience** - helping them go from *zero to hero* in software development, DevOps, systems engineering, and cloud computing.

-**ORCA Tech Study** is a dedicated division of (ORCA Tech)[https://github.com/ORCATech-cloud], staffed by professionals who design, deploy, and maintain educational content to support learners at every stage.
+**ORCA Tech Study** is a dedicated division of [ORCA Tech](https://github.com/ORCATech-cloud), staffed by professionals who design, deploy, and maintain educational content to support learners at every stage.

 ### 🌐 What We Offer